youssefboumait/DevNetAruba/README.md

     print(f"it took {elapsed_time} to finish the operation")
 ```

-Ensure that the script file and the

- TXT file containing the list of switches are in the same directory.

 ## Conclusion
 The Network Automation project simplifies the configuration of VLANs and trunk interfaces in Aruba switches.
 By automating these processes, it reduces manual effort, improves efficiency, and helps maintain a consistent network setup.
 Feel free to explore and customize the project according to your specific network requirements.